 ISO 26000 provides guidance using ‘shoulds’, and not ‘shalls’ as the certifiable standards.
 This was intentional both when initiating and drafting ISO 26000.
 The main reason was to allow the standard to offer more detailed operational guidance and less general management.

-If the PPO is aware of cases of misuse, it contacts the organisation to offer assistance.
+If the PPO is made aware of cases of misuse, it contacts the organisation to offer assistance.
 In certain cases PPO asks ISO or the NSB to step in.
 Less than 40 cases have been identified and consequently acted upon.
 Please communicate such cases to the PPO Secretariat.

 How to make more correct claims

 An individual organisation can use any document, including ISO 26000, and formulate their own requirements.
 The organisation can use audit/verification of compliance against these self-imposed requirements, and communicate the results to stakeholders.
-Self-declaration is not the same as being internationally ISO-certified as this requires a third-party audit by a certification body/company that is accredited by the national accreditation agency.
+Self-declaration is not the same as being internationally ISO-certified as such certification requires a third-party audit by a certification body/company that is accredited by the national accreditation agency.